 Credit Line: Purchase, Edgar Kaufmann Jr. Gift, 1973

-This desk is based on French and English kidney-shaped desks of the late eighteenth century, known as “rognon" or "Carlton House" desks; the link to historical precedent would have been obvious— even desirable—to the client who commissioned it.
-David David-Weill (1871–1952), was an American-born French financier who worked at Lazard Frères, his family’s bank.
-A serious art collector, upon his death he bequeathed more than 2,000 works to French and American museums.
-His greatest interest lay in the arts of eighteenth-century France, with which he decorated his house.
+This desk is based on French and English kidney-shaped desks of the late eighteenth century known as “rognon” (kidney) desks; the link to historical precedent would have been obvious— even desirable—to the client who commissioned it: David David-Weill (1871–1952), an Americanborn French financier who worked at Lazard Frères, his family’s bank.
+A serious art collector, he bequeathed more than two thousand works to French and American museums.
+His greatest interest lay in the arts of eighteenth-century France, with which he decorated his home.
 Accordingly, Ruhlmann designed the desk specifically to harmonize with these surroundings, and David-Weill used a Louis XVI armchair with it.
-The aesthetic elegance, material sumptuousness, and high-quality craftsmanship of Ruhlmann’s furniture holds its own against eighteenth-century masterpieces.
+The aesthetic elegance, material sumptuousness, and high-quality craftsmanship of Ruhlmann’s furniture hold their own against eighteenth-century masterpieces.